voydz/xamarin-react-native/README.md

 This is mainly a proof-of-concept and a challange to make transitioning projects from Xamarin to react-native a lot easier.

 ## Integrate in your project
 To get startet just install the NuGet packages you need for your project.
 It depends on which project type you are dealing with.
+The version of the NuGet package indicates in which version of react-native is targeted.
+For example the version `1.0.**50**` targets react-native `^0.50.0`.

 #### Xamarin.iOS and Xamarin.Droid
 * Xamarin.Droid - https://www.nuget.org/packages/ReactNative.Droid/